rjkroege/devdraw/README.md

 like a large enough project that I wanted to have some incremental milestones.
 The first such milestone was an *interposer* `devdraw` that recorded the `devdraw` protocol to a file while delegating the implementation to the original `devdraw`.

+# Status
+Sort of works as an interposer.
+Project is currently on hold.